jmalves5/image_repub/README.md

 It allows for use of 16-bit and 32-bit depth images, altough, in the latter case, input images are converted to 16-bit before being compressed (loss of information occurs).

-To use, just clone the repo, solve dependencies, and build with catkin_make.
+To build, just clone the repo, solve dependencies, and build with catkin_make.

 Use image_com executable to subscribe and compress images and the image_decom to decompress and publish them to ROS.